Banalités

+Banalités or banalities (/fr/; from ban) were, until the end of the Ancien Régime in various parts of Europe, rights linked to the exercise of lordship or public authority that imposed the compulsory use of designated facilities.
+The institution is most extensively documented in France, but comparable forms existed elsewhere in Europe under different legal traditions and terminology.

+France

-Banalités (/fr/; from ban) were, until the 18th century, restrictions in feudal tenure in France by an obligation to have peasants use the facilities of their manorial lords.
-These included the required use-for-payment of the lord's mill to grind grain, his wine press to make wine, and his oven to bake bread.
-Both the lord's right to these dues and the banality-dues themselves are called droit de banalité.
-The object of this right was qualified as banal, e.g. the four banal or taureau banal.
+Banalités in France were restrictions in feudal tenure by which peasants were obliged to use certain facilities owned or controlled by their manorial lord.
+These typically included the required, fee-based use of the lord’s mill to grind grain, his wine press to make wine, and his oven to bake bread.
+Both the lord’s right to impose such obligations and the dues paid by the users were known as the droit de banalité.
+The installations themselves were described as banal, for example the four banal or taureau banal.

 The peasants could also be subjected to the banalité de tor et ver, meaning that only the lord had the right to own a bull or a boar.
-The deliberate mating of cattle or pigs incurred fines.
-The lord of the manor could also require a certain number of days each year of the peasants' forced labor.
-This practice of forced labor was called the corvée.
+The deliberate mating of cattle or pigs without authorization incurred fines.
+The lord of the manor could further require a certain number of days of unpaid labor each year from the peasantry; this form of compulsory service was known as the corvée.

-In New France, the only banality was the mandatory use of the lord's mill.
+In New France, the only banality generally imposed was the mandatory use of the seigneurial mill.

-Similar laws, especially pertaining to mills, were common in medieval Europe and continued after the medieval period in many places (e.g., banrecht in the Netherlands, Ehaft in Germany).
-Free peasants and tenant farmers were obligated to take their grain to the manorial lord's mill.
-In England, feudal duty obligated many peasants to use bannal mills and ovens.
-In Scotland, thirlage tied land to a particular mill, whose owner took a proportion of the grain as multure.

-In France these monopolistic rights were abolished on the night of the 4th of August 1789 but feudal lords continued to be reimbursed until 1793.
+These monopolistic rights were abolished during the night of 4 August 1789, although former feudal lords continued to receive compensation until 1793.